Skip to content

 Full-flow and partial-flow treatment form the central basis for the design of rainwater treatment systems.
 The way in which they differ is in terms of how much of the collected rainwater is passed through a treatment system.

-The choice of the appropriate method depends in particular on
+The choice of the appropriate method depends in particular on:

 • where the treated water is discharged (groundwater or surface water),